What is eCommerce customer experience?

 How to create the best eCommerce customer experience?

 By anticipating the needs of your audience, of course.
 An effective eCommerce customer experience management will help you to always deliver what clients expect from you.
-It starts with the strategy, moves on to implementation and analytics and ends with customer satisfaction or dissatisfaction.
+It starts with the strategy, moves on to implementation and analytics, and ends with customer satisfaction or dissatisfaction.
 Regardless of the outcome, the experience of a customer will always teach you important lessons along the way.

 eCommerce experience strategy

-- Start with an eCommerce customer experience map.
+- Start with an eCommerce customer experience map

 We have talked about customer journey before: it’s virtually the same thing, except it applies particularly to your online store and the actions prospects take there.
-Study on-page behavior by using heatmaps in order to discover which part of your website performs best, where customers get stuck and where they spend more time than normal.
+Study on-page behavior by using heatmaps to discover which part of your website performs best, where customers get stuck and where they spend more time than normal.

 - Use qualitative customer data to understand the “why” behind customer behavior